 University Leadership Building A Vibrant University in Downtown Pittsburgh

-Point Park is pursuing a visionary plan to become one of the most dynamic, private urban universities in the country under the leadership of President Don Green and his executive team.
+Point Park is pursuing a visionary plan to become one of the most dynamic, private urban universities in the country.
 Follow the links below for biographical information about each member of the University's leadership team:

 - Michael Soto, Provost, Senior Vice President for Academic Affairs

-- Bridget Mancosh, Senior Vice President for Finance and Operations
+- Bridget Mancosh, Senior Vice President of Finance and Operations

 - Keith A. Paylo, Dean of Students and Vice President of Student Affairs